Avani24-byte/My-DSA-Practice/README.md

 ## 📈 Consistency Rule

-> No zero days.
+> No matter what.
+No zero days.
 Even one problem counts.

 ---